ekingery/How-To-Program-a-Computer/README.md

  * [Introduction to Simple Web Applications (like this one) with Flask](http://www.compjour.org/lessons/flask-single-page/)

 ## How does this work?
-A small python app scrapes information from the school lunch calendar and displays it, along with data from a weather API.
+This python module (smines_city) scrapes information from the school lunch calendar and displays it, along with data from a weather API.
 It is [deployed to heroku](https://devcenter.heroku.com/articles/getting-started-with-python) and built using a [lightweight python web framework called Flask](http://flask.pocoo.org).
 It also uses:
  * [Paper CSS Framework](https://www.getpapercss.com) for style / design of the html markup.
  * [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) for scraping data from the calendar page.
  * [Dark Sky API package](https://github.com/ZeevG/python-forecast.io) and [Skycons](https://blog.darksky.net/skycons-unobtrustive-animated-weather-icons/).